-That the Joint meeting of the Overview and Scrutiny Panel and Development Management Committee RECOMMEND to the Executive to:
+That the Overview and Scrutiny Committee RECOMMEND to the Hub Committee to:

-- 1. Note the Councils continuing response to the Coronavirus (COVID-19) Pandemic; - 2.
+- 1. Note the Council's continuing response to the Coronavirus (COVID-19) Pandemic; - 2.
 Note the outputs of the Member Workshops as detailed in Appendix 1; - 3.
-Note progress on the development of the Recovery and Renewal Action Plan ('the Plan'); - 4.
-Take into account the conclusions of the Joint meeting on the Plan; and - 5.
-Request that an update on progress against development of the Plan be brought back to an additional Joint Meeting of the Overview and Scrutiny Panel and Development Management Committee to be arranged to take place at 2.00pm on Thursday, 19 November 2020.
+Note progress on the development of the Recovery and Renewal Action Plan ('the Plan') as detailed in Appendix 1; - 4.
+Delegate authority to the Group Leaders, in consultation with the Chairman of the Overview and Scrutiny Committee, to nominate Members to serve on the Task and Finish Groups (as set out at Section 8.4 below); - 5.
+Take into account the conclusions of this Committee on the Plan; and

+6. Request that a further update on progress against development and delivery of the Plan be brought back to the Overview and Committee at its meeting to be held on 10 November 2020.